Mensel123/final_project/README.md

 * Interactive world map, clicking on the map shows additional information, hovering highlights the results in the bar chart
 http://datamaps.github.io
-* Line chart that shows the amount of wood that was cut in a particular country
+* Line chart that shows forest area in a particular country
-* Bar chart that shows the amount of wood cut per country for one year, hovering highlights the country in the map
+* Bar chart that shows the forest area for one year, hovering highlights the country in the map
 * clicking the bar chart or map gives additional information about that country over the years
-* Interactive world map with slidebar to show change over years
+* Interactive world map with slidebar to show change over years that also changes the bargraph
-* Toggle option to show trees planted over the years
+* Toggle option to show trees planted over the years (not possible with current dataset)
 * Introduction page to present story with some facts about current status

 Optional: